Yes, You Should Spay/Neuter Your Cat. Here’s Why

 Studies show that cats spayed before five months of age, specifically before their first heat cycleopens in a new tab, are far less likely to develop mammary cancer.
 Spaying also eliminates the potential for diseases associated with the uterus like dystocia (difficulty giving birth) or pyometra (infection within the uterus), both of which are considered surgical emergencies.

 Castrating male cats reduces the likelihood that they’ll get into altercations with other cats over territory or access to potential mates.
-These scuffles lead to scratch and bite wounds that can spread FIV (Feline Immunodeficiency Virusopens in a new tab) and FeLV (Feline Leukemia Virus).
+These scuffles lead to scratch and bite wounds that can spread FIV (Feline Immunodeficiency Virus) and FeLV (Feline Leukemia Virus).
 FIV is primarily spread through bite wounds; the virus attacks and weakens the immune system, leaving the cat susceptible to many secondary infections.

 Just like spaying, early neutering is the way to go since males can reach sexual maturity as early as six months of age.
 Previously, there was a theory that delaying neutering would decrease the risk of urethral obstructions, but this has since been debunked.
 Males who are neutered early in life have penises and urethras that are just as large as their intact counterparts.
 Somebody actually measured this; welcome to the glamorous world of science.
 Overall, cats that have been spayed/neutered live longer, healthier lives.